 The functiona allows the specification of a set of breaks instead of the desired number of breaks, somewhat like in cut.
-However, if the length of breaks is greater than one, the function just returns breaks.
+However, if the length of breaks is greater than one, the function just sorts the values and returns them otherwise unchanged.